dotnet/docfx/docs/docs/publish-azure-devops.md

-# Setting up DocFX with Azure DevOps to Deploy to GitHub Pages
+# Deploy to GitHub Pages from Azure DevOps

 ### 1. **Create a GitHub Personal Access Token (PAT)**